 # read in the node list and edge list nodes = da_read(stream.network.vertices, c("OBJECTID", "POINT_X", "POINT_Y")) edges = da_read(stream.network.segments, c("fromFID", "toFID", "GNIS_Name", "Shape_Length", "RASTERVALU")) #construct the network library(igraph) g = graph_from_data_frame(edges, FALSE, nodes) # plot with ggraph library(ggraph) ggraph(g, layout = "manual", x = POINT_X, y = POINT_Y) + geom_edge_link(aes(color = RASTERVALU)) + scale_edge_color_distiller("% time below 6 PSU", palette = "BuPu", direction = 1) + coord_fixed() + theme_graph()

-Converting polylines to a network object isn’t complicated, but it does take a few steps.
-It wouldn’t be too hard to generalize the above process into a function.
+That’s a surprising amount of code for something that conceptually is quite simple.
+However, it wouldn’t be hard to generalize the above process into a function.
 For me, the payoff is worth it—now that I have a network object, I can use graph theory to do some interesting analyses.